Quansight/Quansight-website/apps/labs/posts/announcing-scientific-python-accessibility-events.md

 ### Accessibility in your digital day-to-day

-For anyone who spends part of their day online, figuring out how to incorporate accessibility can leave many question marks.
-Advice, if you can find it all, is often vague enough or detailed enough to make action impossible.
+For anyone who spends part of their day online, figuring out how to incorporate accessibility can leave many question marks, including how to get started.
+If you can find it all, advice is often vague enough or detailed enough to make action impossible.
 This event is designed to align practical examples of day-to-day digital activities—like making a calendar invite or sending things to your friends—with small habits that can make identifying and remedying accessibility pitfalls clear.
 All in the style of a choose-your-own-adventure story with audience polling!

 **When:** Tuesday, 17 September, 2024 at 8 AM Pacific Time ([in your timezone](https://arewemeetingyet.com/Los%20Angeles/2024-09-17/08:00/Accessibility%20in%20your%20digital%20day-to-day%20with%20Scientific%20Python%20and%20Quansight%20Labs))